POWER7: Specifications

 The POWER7 is available with 4, 6, or 8 physical cores per microchip, in a 1 to 32-way design, with up to 1024 SMTs and a slightly different microarchitecture and interfaces for supporting extended/Sub-Specifications in reference to the Power ISA and/or different system architectures.
 For example, in the Supercomputing (HPC) System Power 775 it is packaged as a 32-way quad-chip-module (QCM) with 256 physical cores and 1024 SMTs.
 There is also a special TurboCore mode that can turn off half of the cores from an eight-core processor, but those 4 cores have access to all the memory controllers and L3 cache at increased clock speeds.
 This makes each core's performance higher which is important for workloads which require the fastest sequential performance at the cost of reduced parallel performance.
 TurboCore mode can reduce "software costs in half for those applications that are licensed per core, while increasing per core performance from that software."
 The new IBM Power 780 scalable, high-end servers featuring the new TurboCore workload optimizing mode and delivering up to double performance per core of POWER6 based systems.

-Each core is capable of four-way simultaneous multithreading (SMT).
+Each core is capable of four-way SMT.
 The POWER7 has approximately 1.2 billion transistors and is 567 mm^{2} large fabricated on a 45 nm process.
 A notable difference from POWER6 is that the POWER7 executes instructions out-of-order instead of in-order.
 Despite the decrease in maximum frequency compared to POWER6 (4.25 GHz vs 5.0 GHz), each core has higher performance than the POWER6, while each processor has up to 4 times the number of cores.